 - The engine fuel exhaust gases contain poisonous carbon monoxide.
-This gas is colorless and odorless, and can cause death if inhaled. - The engine in this generator requires an adequate free flow of cooling air.
-NEVER operate this generator in any enclosed or narrow area where free flow of the air is restricted.
-If the air flow is restricted it will cause injury to people and property and serious damage to the generator or engine.
+This gas is colorless and odorless, and can cause death if inhaled. - The engine of this equipment requires an adequate free flow of cooling air.
+NEVER operate this equipment in any enclosed or narrow area where free flow of the air is restricted.
+If the air flow is restricted it will cause injury to people and property and serious damage to the equipment or engine.